-After menopause, the ovaries stop producing eggs, which leads to a decrease in the levels of estrogen in the body.
-Low levels of estrogen cause the skin and tissue of the vulva and vagina to become less elastic, and people may experience vaginal dryness.
+After menopause, the ovaries stop producing eggs, leading to decreased estrogen levels.
+This can cause the skin and tissue of the vulva and vagina to become less elastic, and people may experience vaginal dryness.

 Vaginal dryness affects around 50% of people who have gone through menopause.
 Some people may still experience adequate lubrication to avoid discomfort.
 However, others may need to purchase personal lubrication products.

 How can I increase my lubrication during perimenopause?